NervanaSystems/he-transformer/CONTRIB.md

 All C/C++ source code in the repository, including the test code, must adhere to the source-code formatting and style guidelines described here.
-The coding style described here applies to the nGraph-he repository.
+The coding style described here applies to the he-transformer repository.
 Related repositories may make adjustements to better match the coding styles of libraries they are using.